 Other causes of sore mouth

-- Exclude local and systemic factors (such as xerostomia, infections, allergies, ill-fitting dentures, hypersensitivity reactions and hormone and vitamin deficiencies) before diagnosing burning mouth syndrome.
+- Exclude local and systemic factors (such as xerostomia, infections, allergies, ill-fitting dentures, hypersensitivity reactions and hormone and vitamin deficiencies) before diagnosing BMS.

 - Dryness and taste disturbance are also often present.